San Diego State University (Liberal Studies with Spanish Emphasis)

 Phonics: I have had the most success implementing a strong phonics program when teaching children how to read.
 Nowadays, many classrooms will only just touch upon phonics in kindergarten and first grade and then may not revisit it thereafter.
 Those children that for some reason didn't learn to read at that young age, will not receive anymore phonics instruction in second or third grade unless they are admitted into a pull-out program to receive it.

-If your child is struggling at all in any of the course work mentioned, please contact me.
-I have over 1,350 hours of tutoring experience with WyzAnt which has prepared me to be the very best tutor I can be for your child.
+If your child is struggling or excelling at all in any of the course work mentioned, please contact me.
+I have over 1,600 hours of tutoring experience with WyzAnt which has given me experience needed for the best tutoring sessions possible.
 I look forward to working with you in the near future.

 With warm regards,